Style Guide

 -

-Match casing for commands or special terms, such as cURL or dApp.
+Match casing for commands or special terms, such as cURL.

 -